reaganiwadha/simple-gacha/readme.md

 # simple-gacha
-A very simple gacha function that picks an element based off a lootTable
+A very simple gacha function that picks an element based off a loot table.

 ## Example
 ```javascript